mdb/mdb.github.io/content/blog/2022-12-12-kubernetes-controller-pattern.md

 ...
 ```

 Now, the controller can be test driven on a local Kubernetes cluster.
-Assuming you're running a local cluster via a tool like [kind](https://kind.sigs.k8s.io/), [minikube](https://minikube.sigs.k8s.io/), or [Docker Desktop](https://docs.docker.com/desktop/kubernetes/) -- and assuming you have [`kubectl`](https://kubernetes.io/docs/reference/kubectl/) installed and that its context is configured to target the local cluster, run `make run` to build and run `sidecar-injector` against the cluster:
+Assuming you're running a local cluster via a tool like [kind](https://kind.sigs.k8s.io/), [minikube](https://minikube.sigs.k8s.io/), or [Docker Desktop](https://docs.docker.com/desktop/kubernetes/) -- and assuming you have [`kubectl`](https://kubernetes.io/docs/reference/kubectl/) installed and that its context is configured to target the local cluster -- run `make run` to build and run `sidecar-injector` against the cluster:

 ```
 make run